nklisch/express-openapi-generator/README.md

 // Generates our full open api document documentBuilder.buildPathsObject(app);

-// The final document can be found on the read-only property 'document'.
-It returns a deep copy console.log(documentBuilder.document);
+// The final can be retrieved with the build() method.
+A new deep copy is created each time. console.log(documentBuilder.build());

 ```
 **Output**